ZhihaoAIRobotic/CLOVER-Lab-CUHK-Assessment/README.md

 Description
 -------
-Grasping is an important skill in our daily manipulation task.
-But it is still challenging for robots to perform grasping tasks in the unstructured environments in the real world.
-The goal of this task is to predict the quality and pose of grasps based on vision.
+Grasping is an important skill in our daily manipulation tasks.
+But it is still challenging for robots in the unstructured environments in the real world.
+The goal of this assessment is to predict the quality and pose of grasps based on vision.

 **Grasp Representation**: Parameterised as a grasp quality,